phthom/hc/6-HybridCloudLab.md

     deployment.apps/redis-master created
     ```

-2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployment` command (if you don't specify a `--namespace`, the `default` namespace will be used.
-The same below):
+2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployment` :

     ```bash
     root@iccws101:~/ICPGuestbook# kubectl get deployment